nightconcept/dotfiles-nix/MIGRATION-TIDUS.md

-# Migrating Tidus to Impermanence
+# Migrating Tidus to Tidus-Persist (Impermanence)

-This guide covers migrating your existing Tidus system to the new impermanence setup with BTRFS and LUKS encryption.
+This guide covers migrating your existing Tidus system to the new tidus-persist configuration with impermanence, BTRFS, and LUKS encryption.

+**Note:** The original `tidus` configuration remains unchanged and can still be used for normal installs without impermanence.

 ## ⚠️ WARNING